SerenityOS/yaksplained/README.md

 That's smart.
 Comparable use to the 5Head emoji.

-Created by (probably?)
-Andreas on August 14th, 2021.
+Created by Andreas on August 14th, 2021.
 Reason: unknown.

 ### Yakfire: \*smiles\* This is fine!